tytydraco/yessleep/out/I_attend_a_private_university_There_are_terrible_consequences_if_you_fail.md

 He moaned about how if he’d known the reality of this place he’d never have gone here.
 I nodded, but I wanted to say, ‘no shit.’

-His parents had told him with his test scores, he could get into the most prestigious university in the world.
+His parents had told him with his test scores he could get into the most prestigious university in the world.
 So elite that its existence was unknown to the 99.9% of the population destined for mediocrity.
 Visions of a world class life broke the camel’s back and now he was here.

 Can't judge.